 Attacked by hackers in the year 2018.
 The cyber-attackers pulled off almost 94.42 crore rupees from Cosmos Cooperative Bank, which shook the entire banking sector of India.
 Hackers were able to steal huge amounts by hacking the ATM server of the Bank and gathering the information of debit cardholders and visa details.
 Hackers from around 28 countries immediately withdrew all the money as soon as they were informed.

-Steps Taken By Indian Government Towards Cyber-Security Strategy In 2020
+Steps Taken by Indian Government

 Personal Data Protection Bill